Reverse EZ bar Curl: Muscle Worked, Benefits & Alternate

 3. Barbell Reverse Curl

-The barbell reverse curl is a non-negotiable component of arm training.
-Sure, a standard barbell curl will still work the same muscles, but a reverse curl variation hits certain muscles a little better.
+The barbell reverse curl is a non-negotiable component of arms training.
+A standard barbell curl will still work the same muscles, but a reverse curl variation hits certain muscles a little better.

-The pronated grip that you are using will engage the brachialis muscles in order for you to be able to move the weight during exercises.
+The pronated grip you are using will engage the brachialis muscles to move your weight during exercises.

 Frequently Asked Question